My Quiet Kitchen

 • nuts or seeds - when it comes to foods highest in antioxidants, pecans and walnuts are near the top of the list.
 If you have an allergy to tree nuts, hemp seeds and pumpkin seeds are equally as nutritious.

 • banana - we often make this smoothie without banana, and it's still fantastic.
 But obviously, bananas are a standard ingredient in smoothies for good reason.
-They're a good source of vitamin B6, potassium, magnesium, fiber, and vitamin C. They also make any smoothie sweeter and creamier.
+They're a good source of vitamin B6, potassium, magnesium, fiber, and vitamin C. They also thicken a smoothie and add sweetness.

-• salt - optional; if you're including greens and/or spirulina and are sensitive to bitterness, a tiny pinch of salt can make the smoothie more palatable.
+• salt - optional; if you're including greens and/or spirulina and are sensitive to bitterness, a tiny pinch of sea salt or mineral salt can make the smoothie more palatable.

 Optional Nutrient Boosters